ziqni-tech/ziqni-transformers/README.md

 The Ziqni Transformer API is used within your transformer classes to perform various operations like looking up members, pushing events, creating actions, etc.

 You can view the methods available for ZqMqTransformer and ZqWebhookTransformer classes here:
-`Ziqni-transformers/src/main/scala/com/Ziqni/transformers/ZiqniApi.scala`
+`ziqni-transformers/src/main/scala/io/ziqni/transformers/ZiqniApi.scala`

-You can view addition methods available for ZqWebhookTransformer classes here:
+You can view additional methods available for ZqWebhookTransformer classes here:
-`clabs/Ziqni-transformers/src/main/scala/com/Ziqni/transformers/ZiqniApiExt.scala`
+`ziqni-transformers/src/main/scala/io/ziqni/transformers/ZiqniWebhookTransformer.scala`